Bitcoin-Monster/BTCMonster/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run bitcoinmonster-qt.exe.
+Unpack the files into a directory, and then run banq-qt.exe.

 ### OS X

-Drag Bitcoin Monster-Qt to your applications folder, and then run Bitcoin Monster-Qt.
+Drag Banq-Qt to your applications folder, and then run Banq-Qt.

+* Ask for help on [#banqcoin](http://webchat.freenode.net?channels=banqcoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=banqcoin).
+* Ask for help on the [BanqTalk](https://banqtalk.org/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin Monster Core on your native platform.
+The following are developer notes on how to build Banq Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)